-Add suspense with a blindfolded first look #Advice#first look#photography#steal-this-idea May 15 | Catherine Clark bijouxandbits Photos by Amanda Hess I LOVE first look photos.
+Add suspense with a blindfolded first look #Advice#first look#photography#steal-this-idea May 15 2012 | Catherine Clark bijouxandbits Photos by Amanda Hess I LOVE first look photos.
 They always register genuine emotion.
 Rachael and Chris tried an interesting twist for their first look: a blindfold!
 Talk about increased anticipation.
 Plus it just looks like fun.
 You can see the rest of Rachael and Chris' retro cocktail party wedding here.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Gillian & Mark's offbeat lite transatlantic wedding NEXT The Giving Tree wedding invitations might make you cry Show/Hide comments [ 4 ] Shades of Shades of Grey!
 Reply @kate, lol twilightfic with the names changed whatwhat I mean, his expression is priceless, you can tell he's genuinely wowed by her, which is nice.
 I'll have to see my girl's dress at some point since we live together and we've been known to give eachother christmas presents 3 weeks early because we're so excited and suck at keeping things secret… But I haven't given more than a 3 second look to the dress pattern she's bought yet, sometimes traditions are pretty cool.
 Reply What is most funny is that he did see the dress a head of time.
 It wasn't a secret but we wanted to do a first look just in case he lost his cool!
 He didn't cry like we both thought he would but he was very excited to see me!
 It made my day that much better!
 Reply Well you both look stunning and what a great memory to capture.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.